Maaike De Vreese

 Maaike De Vreese (born 26 July 1984 in Bruges) is a Belgian politician and civil servant active for the N-VA in the Flemish Parliament and the Belgian Senate.

 Biography

 De Vreese holds a degree in criminology from Ghent University.
 In 2008 she started working at the Belgian Federal Public Service Immigration Affairs.
+In this role she advised the police on operational actions to prevent human smuggling and illegal immigration.

 In the 2019 Belgian regional elections, De Vreese was elected from second place as a Flemish Member of Parliament on the list of the N-VA in the Constituency of West Flanders with 14,810 preference votes.
 To take up this mandate, she took political leave as a civil servant.
 She was also sent to the Senate as a state senator.